Joint MS/PhD Requirements

 Although some of the academic coursework required for the Master’s degree can also fulfill requirements for the PhD degree, MS/PhD students will be expected to complete more detailed and/ or additional assignments (e.g., a course project or paper) in order to receive doctoral credit; such additional experiences are required in a minimum of 4 clinical “content” courses.
 (Clinical practicum experiences can not be counted toward completion of PhD requirements.)

-Because ASHA certification requires that the Clinical Fellowship Year (CFY) be completed within 3 years of finishing the Master’s degree in speech-language pathology, students in the Joint MS/PhD program typically will not be awarded the Master’s degree immediately upon completion of all their Master’s-level courses and clinical training.
+Because ASHA certification requires that the Clinical Fellowship (CF) be completed within 4 years of finishing the Master’s degree in speech-language pathology, students in the Joint MS/PhD program typically will not be awarded the Master’s degree immediately upon completion of all their Master’s-level courses and clinical training.
 Rather this will be determined on an individual basis associated with a student’s progress toward completion of the PhD portion of one’s training.
+More information can be found here: ASHA

 Because of the specialized nature of the Joint M.S./Ph.D. training program, applicants will be expected to meet strict GPA and GRE requirements for admission that may exceed those expected of other graduate students.
 Interviews with faculty will also be a part of the admissions process.
 Because of the dual nature of the training associated with this program, it is offered as a “full time only” option; students who are admitted are strongly discouraged from working in any capacity, other than in conjunction with assignments they may have as research or teaching assistants.